SAP-samples/teched2024-DA180/exercises/ex02/README.md

 ---

-> :bulb: **Tip:** Please note, that you can only select the Store Name for the column <strong>Text/Association</strong> after you entered the details for the Store Name into ***Attributes***.
+> :bulb: **Tip:** Please note, that you can only select the Store Name for the column <strong>Text/Association</strong> after you entered the details for the Store Name into ***Attributes*** and select “Text” as the Semantic Type.

 ---

 26. After you entered all columns for the table, ensure you enable the Key Column option for the column Store ID.
 27. Click ***Save*** in the General menu.
-28. You will be asked to confirm the business name as well as the technical name.
+28. Select the folder ***TECHED2024-DA180***.
+You will be asked to confirm the business name as well as the technical name.
 29. Click ***Save***.
 30. Click ***Deploy*** in the General Menu.
 31. Navigate back to the list of tables.